 2. Add Water

-Once you have left the treatment to absorb for a while, apply water or detergent to clean it.
-If it’s a stubborn stain, gently scrub it with a toothbrush, but don’t drive it deeper into your floor.
+Once you have left the treatment to absorb for a while, apply water to clean it.
+If it’s a stubborn stain, gently scrub it with a toothbrush, but don’t drive it deep into your floor.

 3. Soak and Wipe